 Safer Internet Day is a day celebrated worldwide to promote safer use of the internet by children and adults.
-It is held on the first Tuesday in February and the next day will be held on February 5th 2019.
+It is held on the first Tuesday in February each year.

 There are resources which are appropriate for different age groups including young children, teens and adults including advice for parents on how to monitor their child's internet usage.

 Equifax, who are an official supporter of Safer Internet Day, have created this infographic to help parents to keep their children safe while using the internet, and they have also produced a free booklet called How To Stay Safe Online which can be downloaded from their website.

 A survey for carried out by Equifax for Safer Internet Day in 2018 showed that 80% of UK parents are oblivious to kids' social media activity

 Just 30% of UK parents are 'friends with' or followers of their children’s social media accounts, and 80% of parents never check their children’s internet-enabled devices to see what they are sharing.

 Internet safety expert Russell Winnard from Young Enterprise - the UK’s leading enterprise and financial education charity - comments that:-

 "If parents are not regularly checking their children’s smartphones or tablets – not just the posts visible to those parents who do actually follow their accounts – they could be missing vital clues."

 "Some parents believe they are doing their bit by following their children’s accounts, but this does not take into account the fact that a child could be putting themselves at risk with the information, messages and content they send and receive privately."